|

 Frequently Asked Questions

 Yes.
-All of our physicians have staff privileges at the Gwinnett Medical Center.
-Depending on your diagnosis you may see one of the other partners in conjunction with your primary cardiologist.
+All our physicians have staff privileges at the Gwinnett Medical Center.
+Depending on your diagnosis, you may see one of the other partners in conjunction with your primary cardiologist.

 We recommend letting the physician at this facility know who your primary cardiologist is.
 That physician will then notify us regarding your current illness.
-If necessary we can make arrangements to have you then transferred to continue your care?
+If necessary, can we arrange to transfer you to continue your care?

-If there is an urgent need that does not require evaluation in a hospital setting we can often make accommodations for you.
-Please call our front office to assist you with an appointment.
-You will then be seen by either our physician assistant or the physician who is available that day in our office.
-However, if you think there is an emergency it is best to call 911 and our staff will see you urgently in the emergency room.
+If an urgent need does not require evaluation in a hospital setting, we can often make accommodations for you.
+Please call our front office so we can assist you with an appointment.
+You will then be seen by either our physician assistant or the physician available that day in our office.
+However, if you think there is an emergency, it is best to call 911, and our staff will see you urgently in the emergency room

-Your doctor could order a cardiac catheterization for a number of reasons.
+Your doctor could order a cardiac catheterization for several reasons.

 1) To determine whether there are blockages in the arteries that feed the heart